palantir/gradle-jacoco-coverage/README.md

 ### Configuration

 Code coverage requirements are specified separately for the different "realms" reported by Jacoco:
-- average coverage in a report, specified by the `-report` keyword
+- average coverage in a report, specified by the `reportThreshold` keyword
 - average coverage in a package, specified by the `packageThreshold` keyword
 - coverage in a class, specified by the `classThreshold` keyword
 - coverage in a file, specified by the `fileThreshold` keyword